JustinHsu1019/GPT-Gomoku-Duel/README.md

-# GPT-Gomoku-Duel - Intelligent Gomoku Duel Program
+# LLM-Gomoku-Duel - Intelligent Gomoku Duel Program
 ## Introduction:
-This is a Gomoku game, with the unique feature of allowing players to duel against the GPT model.
-Players can compete against the OpenAI model and experience a Gomoku game powered by deep learning.
+This is a Gomoku game, with the unique feature of allowing players to duel against the LLM model.
+Players can compete against the LLM model and experience a Gomoku game powered by deep learning.

+## Areas for Improvement:
+1. Prepare for fine-tuning, starting with data preparation, using the original GPT-4o model.
+2. Introduce the LLama-2 model, performing continual pretraining with Gomoku knowledge, followed by fine-tuning, to enhance the gaming experience.
+3. Enhance the LLM's ability to play Gomoku using Retrieval-Augmented Generation (RAG).
+Ensure that various board configurations are recorded accurately for precise retrieval.
+4. Implement custom game settings that allow players to choose the chessboard size, game difficulty, and other preferences.
+5. Enable save and load functionality, allowing players to save their game progress at any time and load it later.

 ## Key Features:
-1. Player vs. OpenAI Model Duel: Players and the OpenAI model take turns in the Gomoku duel.
+1. Player vs. LLM Model Duel: Players and the LLM model take turns in the Gomoku duel.
 2. Chessboard Display: Clearly displays the current state of the chessboard.
 3. Winner Determination: Once a player achieves five in a row, the program automatically declares that player as the winner.